pablo-abc/pablo.berganza.dev-astro/src/posts/en/creating-a-chai-like-assertion-library-using-proxies.md

 ---
-title: "Creating a Chai like assertion library using proxies"
+title: 'Creating a Chai like assertion library using proxies'
 description: Showcasing how I made a fun side-project to be used with uvu
 published: true
 created: '2022-02-19'